FAQ

 VAM is inspired by the iconic hair metal guitar riffs of many artists from the 80s including Ratt, Def Leppard, Van Halen, Whitesnake, Scorpions, and Y&T.

-VAM’s inspiration also reaches beyond the typical rock scene.
-VAM is heavily influenced by the movie soundtracks of the 80s including the work of composers such as Jan Hammer, Vangelis.
+VAM is also influenced by the movie soundtracks of the 80s including the work of composers such as Jan Hammer, Vangelis.

 Note: The artists mentioned above are referenced solely as musical inspiration and are not affiliated with Vice After Midnight.